 *1Concept derived from Enlightened Value Maximization Theory (Michael C. Jensen, 2001)

 Process 1 : Identification of issues

-We select issues giving consideration to various types of guidelines (e.g., sustainability accounting standards for pharmaceuticals by SASB*2, GRI Guidelines), to Sustainable Development Goals (SDGs)*3, to communication with stakeholders and to socially responsible investment (SRI) indices (e.g., Dow Jones Sustainability Index).
+In identifying guidelines, we taking into account various types of guidelines (e.g., Sustainability Accounting Standards for Pharmaceuticals by SASB＊2, GRI Guidelines), the Sustainable Development Goals (SDGs)＊3, communication with stakeholders, and socially responsible investment (SRI) indices (e.g., Dow Jones Sustainability Index).

-Priority is given to those issues with a particularly high degree of importance.
-A matrix is then created from the perspectives of “impact on Eisai's business” considering the corporate philosophy and impact on finances, and of “interest to long-term investors”, which includes financial reporting, opportunities to create innovation, and the impact of legal restrictions and industry norms.
+We prioritize issues that have a particularly high degree of importance, and then create a matrix, from the perspectives of “impact on Eisai’s business” considering the corporate philosophy and impact on finances, and of “interest to long-term investors,” which includes financial reporting, opportunities to create innovation, and the impact of legal restrictions and industry norms.

 Process 3 : Reviews and updates

-Reviews and updates are undertaken as needed taking into consideration the progress of initiatives toward issues and changes in the business environment.
+Reviews and updates are undertaken as needed, taking into account the progress made in initiatives relating to relevant issues and changes in the business environment.